"I just popped a few videos on Facebook and people seemed to like them.”

 Mobeen became Guz’s breakthrough into the global online sphere, especially after vlogging about the Hollywood blockbuster, Jurassic World, which featured the infamous dialogue, ‘The Pachys are out of containment‘.

 The video, which made fun of a dinosaur called ‘Pakisauraus’ from Pakistan, has since amassed over 800,000 views on YouTube and over 1 million views on Facebook.

 It’s incredible to think that such a character like Mobeen has been able to touch so many people around the world and bring a smile to their faces.

 Guz mentions all the new-found attention he now receives when he’s out and about:

 “It’s all, ‘Mobeen bro, Mobeen, where’s that dinosaur at?’
 You know what I mean, I have to avoid Bullring now!”

-The sudden success allowed Guz to give his day job of teaching and go into comedy full time.
+The sudden success has allowed Guz to give up his day job of teaching and go into comedy full time.

 Since then, he has worked very closely with the BBC, filming an iPlayer comedy series called Roadman Ramadan based on his character Mobeen.

 Additionally, he was part of the special 50 Years of Asian Programming, starring alongside the likes of Tommy Sandhu, Shaista Aziz, Aditi Mittal, and Tez Ilyas.

 Now Guz Khan has taken on the very big role of radio presenter for the BBC Asian Network with a regular Saturday breakfast show.